New Jersey's top bariatric surgeon

 Dr. Vadim Gritsus has garnered a reputation for excellence in the field of weight loss surgery.
 He brings an exceptional level of experience and skill to every surgical procedure, performing the most advanced, effective, and least-invasive surgeries.
-As a well-respected NJ bariatric surgeon and researcher, as well as serving as the Director of Bariatric Surgery at Atlantic Health System/Chilton Medical Center, he is trusted for his professional skills among the best weight loss doctors in NJ, and for providing a nurturing, supportive environment at his private New Jersey clinic.
+As one of the top bariatric surgeons in New Jersey and a well-respected researcher, as well as serving as the Director of Bariatric Surgery at Atlantic Health System/Chilton Medical Center, he is trusted for his professional skills among the best weight loss doctors in NJ, and for providing a nurturing, supportive environment at his private New Jersey practice.

 Expect a personal, customized treatment plan for resolving weight problems when you come to Advanced Surgical Solutions.
-The entire professional team at the clinic is dedicated to serving patients with treatments that are above and beyond the ordinary from the first consultation through surgery and recovery.
-Schedule a consultation today.Learn more
+The entire professional team at the practice is dedicated to serving patients with treatments that are above and beyond the ordinary from the first consultation through surgery and recovery.
+Schedule a consultation today.About bariatric surgery

 Various surgical techniques are available to address extreme weight, and a consultation will allow us to determine which technique will bring about the most positive results to your life and future.
 Our New Jersey Bariatric surgery allows patients to quickly lose weight, and to regain a healthier life, both physically and socially.

-At our clinic, we perform a range of advanced surgical procedures.
+At our practice, we perform a range of advanced surgical procedures.

 Our services don’t end after surgery; we are engaged in helping our patients maintain a healthy weight through following a diet that promotes health and will get the best results after surgery.
 A lifelong commitment to gaining better health is an important part of making any bariatric surgical procedure successful for the long term.
 We are here to help you through the challenges, and bring about a better quality of life.